jvshahid/hh-tdd/README.md

 The ruby version is in `blinking.rb`, using artoo requires installing firmata on your arduino.
 Run `./install.sh` to run bundle install, download `gort` and upload the firmware to your arduino.
+Note, you may have to update the shell script to work for other OS and/or raspberry pi.

-You may have to update the shell script to work for other OS and/or raspberry pi.
+Once you installed firmata on your arduino, `ruby blinking.rb` should run your app.

-Run `ruby -I.:spec spec/blinking_spec.rb` to run the specs
+Run `ruby -I.:spec spec/blinking_spec.rb` to run the specs.
+The specs don't require the arduino to be connected (it is mocked out).